Caring for traditional orchards

 Award-winning cider and apple juice

 Every autumn the apples are collected by hand, and squeezed by a 200 year-old press.
-You can visit the cider press and see it in action, and you can bring your own apples to press at the countryside tent in the orchard.
 The apple juice collected is then bottled to create Killerton’s cider, which takes it’s unique flavour from apple varieties such as Killerton Sweet, Killerton Sharp, Star of Devon and even Slack Ma’ Girdle.

-The apple juice won the 2016 National Trust Fine Farm Produce Award for best overall drink, and the sparkling cider won best cider.
+The sparkling cider won the 2018 National Trust Fine Farm Produce Award for best overall drink for the second year, with Killerton apples juice and medium dry cider a;so winning awards.

 Want to learn how to make traditional cider?